amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 If you do not know the values, connect directly on the host and inspect available roles (for example, with `docker exec -it supa-<lane>-db-1 psql -U <known_superuser> -d postgres -c "\\du"`).
-Once the env file contains valid credentials, rerun the deploy workflow and it will reconcile the lane role automatically.
+Once the env file contains valid credentials, rerun the deploy workflow.
+The lane helper shells into the database container and recreates or resets the stored roles using those credentials before migrations run, so the lane is healed automatically on the next deploy.

 4. **Replace temporary JWT keys** (recommended for production):
    - Generate with Supabase CLI: `supabase secrets set --from-env lane.env`